copernicus-mogley/zkav.club/workshops/README.md

 ## How we collaborate

-Zk Av Club exists to support people doing real work.
+Zk Av Club supports people doing real work.
 We collaborate openly, give clear credit, and focus on durable public knowledge through recordings and documentation.
 Workshops are treated as community infrastructure, not content farming.

 ---